waii-ai/waii-sdk-py/doc/docs/semantic-context-module.md

 ```

 Note:
 - In order to add a statement to a specific user, or a tenant which you are not part of.
 You must impersonate as the user (or the user belongs to the tenant).
 You can do this by setting the `impersonate_user` field in the request object.
-For example, if you want to add a statement to user `user_id_1` (refer to [user-module.md](user-module.md) impersonate as `user_id_1`), you can do like this:
+For example, if you want to add a statement to user `user_id_1` (refer to [user-module](user-module) impersonate as `user_id_1`), you can do like this:

 ```python
 client1_sdk.initialize(url='...', api_key="<your-api-key>")